-Financial Benefit to or Burden on a Primary Government (¶27-33)
+Financial Benefit to or Burden on a Primary Government

-An organization can provide a financial benefit to, or impose a financial burden on, a primary government in a variety of ways.
+According to GASB, an organization can provide a financial benefit to, or impose a financial burden on, a primary government in a variety of ways.
 The benefit or burden may result from legal entitlements or obligations, or it may be less formalized and exist because of decisions made by the primary government or agreements between the primary government and a component unit.
-If a primary government appoints a voting majority of an organization's officials and there is a potential for that organization either to provide specific financial benefits to or to impose specific financial burdens on the primary government, the primary government is financially accountable for that organization.
-An organization has a financial benefit or burden relationship with the primary government if any one of these conditions exists:
+If a primary government appoints a voting majority of an organization's officials or if the organization is fiscally dependent on the primary government and there is a potential for those organizations either to provide specific financial benefits to, or to impose specific financial burdens on, the primary government, the primary government is financially accountable for those organizations.
+An organization has a financial benefit or burden relationship with the primary government if, for example, any one of these conditions exists:

 - a.
 The primary government is legally entitled to or can otherwise access the organization's resources. - b.
-The primary government is legally obligated or has otherwise assumed the obligation to finance the deficits of, or provide financial support to, the organization.
+The primary government is legally obligated or has otherwise assumed the obligation to finance the deficits of, or provide financial support to, the organization. - c.

-c.
 The primary government is obligated in some manner for the debt of the organization.

 Exchange transactions between organizations and the primary government should not be considered manifestations of a financial benefit or burden relationship.
 In an exchange transaction, such as a purchase or sale of goods or services, each participant (the government or its employees rather than the citizenry) directly receives and sacrifices value.
 For example, funding by a primary government for higher education is not equivalent to purchasing educational services and would be considered a manifestation of a financial burden on the primary government.